mark182182/cashcalc-frontend/README.md

-CashCalc frontend using Angular 2 and Bulma.
+Alternative version for the CashCalc frontend using Angular 2 and Bulma.

 This project aims to give additional support for people working in logistics to calculate transportation costs.